TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.1.4a - Added basic functionality to the var syntax.
+Users are able to store and see what they store.
+It cannot be changed what is store currently.
+Also, make sure to start at [000] and increment up from there.
+Starting higher will cause the wrong var to be grabbed when asked for.

 **bucket.py** - Version 0.1.3a - The 'pour' syntax is now able to print a string to the screen.
 Started work on the function of the 'var' syntax.